Read it

 An oral history of the white nationalist riots that shook the nation and signaled the arrival of a new era, this book gives unprecedented voice to the antiracist activists who fought back.

-This book received a starred review from Kirkus.
+This book received a starred review from Kirkus and was featured in the New Yorker.

 24 Hours in Charlottesville